wttech/bobcat/docs/_docs/guides/first-aem-test.md

   }
 }
 ```
- - We have an empty test method, JUnit BeforeEach and AfterEach methods
+ - We have empty JUnit BeforeEach, Test and AfterEach methods
  - `@Epic` and `@Feature` are Allure annotations

 ### Login to AEM